nw2s/b/README.md

 To that end, I've followed a few design principles:

 * **Flexibility of underlying hardware** - Standalone Arduinos are great for debugging.
 The Ardcore is a perfect development platform, but the nw2s::b platform unleashes the full potential of the microcontroller-based modular synth control.
 Why shouldn't it work on all of them?
-* **Ease of implementation** - Just because it's C++ doesn't mean is has to be hard.
+* **Ease of implementation** - Just because it's C++ doesn't mean it has to be hard.
 Building a controller out of the pre-build devices should be easy and straightforward.
 * **Separation of concerns** - Each piece of the framework should have a well-defined job and do it well.

 To demonstrate the implementation of these principles, the following code shows how to set up a basic sketch that will create a clock that is slaved to the external clock port and creates a few divided trigger signals on the digital outputs.
 The code should be fairly easy to follow: